Derealization: Causes

 Derealization and dissociative symptoms have been linked by some studies to various physiological and psychological differences in individuals and their environments.
 It was remarked that labile sleep-wake cycles (labile meaning more easily roused) with some distinct changes in sleep, such as dream-like states, hypnogogic, hypnopompic hallucinations, night-terrors and other disorders related to sleep could possibly be causative or improve symptoms to a degree.
-Derealization can also be a symptom of severe sleep disorders and mental disorders like depersonalization disorder, borderline personality disorder, bipolar disorder, schizophrenia, dissociative identity disorder, and other mental conditions.
+Derealization can also be a symptom of severe sleep disorders and mental disorders like depersonalization-derealization disorder, borderline personality disorder, bipolar disorder, schizophrenia, dissociative identity disorder, and other mental conditions.

 Cannabis, psychedelics, dissociatives, antidepressants, caffeine, nitrous oxide, albuterol, and nicotine can all produce feelings of derealization, or sensations mimicking them, particularly when taken in excess.
 It can also result from alcohol withdrawal or benzodiazepine withdrawal.
 Tramadol withdrawal can also cause feelings of derealization, often alongside psychotic symptoms such as anxiety, paranoia and hallucinations.
-Generally, when derealisation is induced by cannabis, symptoms do not last longer than the period of intoxication, generally subsiding within about 2 hours of exposure.
+Generally, when derealization is induced by cannabis, symptoms do not last longer than the period of intoxication, generally subsiding within about 2 hours of exposure.
 However, a small group of those who use cannabis may experience derealization symptoms lasting weeks, months, or years, even after they stop using cannabis.
-The most significant factor for this chronic cannabis-induced derealisation seems to be a history of anxiety, and young, anxiety-prone males who use cannabis under "marked distress" are particularly at risk.
+The most significant factor for this chronic cannabis-induced derealization seems to be a history of anxiety, and young, anxiety-prone males who use cannabis under "marked distress" are particularly at risk.

-Derealisation symptoms may also be experienced after playing video games, particularly after using virtual-reality headsets.
-A study of 40 participants found that those who used VR headsets while playing the game Skyrim reported significantly more derealisation symptoms than those who played on a PC.
+Derealization symptoms may also be experienced after playing video games, particularly after using virtual-reality headsets.
+A study of 40 participants found that those who used VR headsets while playing The Elder Scrolls V: Skyrim reported significantly more derealization symptoms than those who played on a PC.
 Researchers hypothesised that using VR headsets, as opposed to the PC, induced "stronger levels of realness towards the newly experienced virtual world, which casts into doubt the so far experienced ordinary world."

 Interoceptive exposure exercises have been used in research settings as a means to induce derealization, as well as the related phenomenon depersonalization, in people who are sensitive to high levels of anxiety.
 Exercises with documented successes include timed intervals of hyperventilation or staring at a mirror, dot, or spiral.

 Treatment

 In the past, treatments like anticonvulsants, stimulants, and electroconvulsive therapy were tested, but were not effective in reducing symptoms.

-There is evidence to suggest that cognitive behavioural therapy is effective in treating derealisation symptoms, especially through cognitive reappraisal of catastrophizing thoughts, reducing avoidance behavior, and self-observation.
-Therapy has been shown to reduce the severity of chronic derealisation and other comorbidities, like anxiety and depression, in the long-term.
+There is evidence to suggest that cognitive behavioural therapy is effective in treating derealization symptoms, especially through cognitive reappraisal of catastrophizing thoughts, reducing avoidance behavior, and self-observation.
+Therapy has been shown to reduce the severity of chronic derealization and other comorbidities, like anxiety and depression, in the long-term.

-Currently, chronic derealisation is generally treated using medication.
+Currently, chronic derealization is generally treated using medication.
 These drugs include antidepressants, antiepileptics, and antipsychotics.
-Serotonin reuptake blockers (SSRIs) may be prescribed.
-They mediate serotonergic dysregulation, which is when the body does not have enough serotonin, thought to be a possible cause of derealisation-depersonalisation disorder.
+Serotonin reuptake inhibitors (SSRIs) may be prescribed.
+They mediate serotonergic dysregulation, which is when the body does not have enough serotonin, thought to be a possible cause of depersonalization-derealization disorder.